king-kostis/asanka_avenue_finance_management_system/README.md

-# asanka-avenue-finance-management-system
+# ASANKA AVENNUE FINANCE MANAGEMENT SYSTEM
-A web based finance management system
+This is a web based finance management system for a restaurant.